-- Loosen screw on clamping bracket, at base of capacitor. - Disconnect wires (attached to C2 eliminator capacitor) from Power Board (A2).
+- · Clip nylon zip tie, or loosen screw on clamping bracket. - Disconnect wires (attached to C2 eliminator capacitor) from Power Board (A2).
 Replacement C2 capacitor assembly will have new wires with pre-crimped terminals. - Remove existing wired eliminator capacitor.

 NOTICE The pos(+) and neg(-) wires have different terminals to eliminate the possibility of connecting in reverse polarity.